Vital-Volkov/Stereoscopic-3D-system-for-Unreal-Engine-5/README.md

 Just drop the main blueprint Actor rig with 2 Scene Capture cameras into a scene and it should make all other work automatically.
-It will search View Target in scene and active camera component and attach to it, copy post process settings from it(option) or use their own preset, disable render of active parent Scene Camera(via ortho projection hack) for best performance(I got same performance as 2D in S3D Optimized mode 85fps in example FPS scene FullHD i512600K RTX2060)
+It will search View Target in scene and active camera component and attach to it, copy post process settings from it(option) or use their own preset, disable render of active parent Scene Camera(via ortho projection hack) for best performance and I got S3D performance in `Optimized` mode same as 2D 85fps in First Person default scene with FullHD i5-12600K RTX2060 which is incredible! :muscle::sunglasses::+1:
 Render into S3D material shader which makes the required S3D output method from Left and Right view and draw the result to screen as Post Process material in parent Scene Camera.
-Then you can make required S3D settings(100% realistic or Toy effect world) via Panel with popup tips(while hovering cursor on variable names over 1 second) or via keyboard hot keys(easily changeable in project) and save as many different profiles as you like and last saved will autoload on next start.
+Then you can make required S3D settings(100% realistic or Toy effect world) via Panel with pop-up help tips(while hovering cursor on variable names over 1 second) or via keyboard hot keys(easily changeable in project) and save as many different profiles as you like and last saved will autoload on next start.
 I made autofocus on the control Panel so you can drag the slider or hover cursor on the input fields and scroll the mouse wheel or type numbers from the keyboard and just move the cursor away and new values will apply without pressing Enter.